danmostudco/ReactTransitionGroupExample/README.md

 ## Available Scripts

+Per usual, use npm install to get all the dependencies.
 In the project directory, you can run:

 ### `npm start`